Regulatory actions for Jan. 28, 2026

 Jan.
 28, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Glaukos, Seno Medical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Bioarctic, Eisai, Huahui, Imviva, Intellia, Innovent, Otsuka, Quoin.

 Briefs